<socket> Element (Network Settings)

 This element can be used in the application configuration file or the machine configuration file (Machine.config).

-The following code example shows how to specify that completion ports should be used and that the default System.Net.Sockets.IPProtectionLevel should be unrestricted.
+The following example shows how to specify that completion ports should be used and that the default System.Net.Sockets.IPProtectionLevel should be unrestricted.

 <configuration> <system.net> <settings> <socket alwaysUseCompletionPortsForAccept="true" alwaysUseCompletionPortsForConnect="true" ipProtectionLevel="Unrestricted" /> </settings> </system.net> </configuration>